Convergence of the Chambolle-Pock Algorithm in the Absence of Monotonicity: Chambolle--Pock under oblique weak Minty

 reducing to the norm of the scaled sum of a vector belonging to the range of \(L^\top\) and another to its nullspace (resp., range of \(L\) and nullspace of \(L^\top\)).
 This decomposition proves essential in the proof of \Cref{thm:CP:full}, as it enables to split condition \eqref{eq:PPPA:eigcond} into two terms, one depending only on $\DRSrhocom$ and $\DRSrhomon$ and the other only depending on $\DRSrhocom^\prime$ and $\DRSrhomon^\prime$ (see \eqref{eq:proof:CP:condition:blocked}). \fi

-One of the main aspects of the upcoming convergence proof for \ref{eq:CP} is showing that \Cref{ass:PPPA} holds for the operator $\Tpd$ and preconditioner $\M$ from \eqref{eq:CP:P}. \ifsiam In particular, it will be shown that by decomposing $\DRSRho_{\rm P}$ and $\DRSRho_{\rm D}$ as in \eqref{eq:WMSDRS}, \Cref{ass:PPPA:2} can be split into two distinct conditions, one depending only on $\DRSrhocom$ and $\DRSrhomon$ and the other only depending on $\DRSrhocom^\prime$ and $\DRSrhomon^\prime$ (see \eqref{eq:proof:CP:condition:blocked}).
-To satisfy both of these conditions, the stepsizes $\gamma$ and $\tau$ and the relaxation parameter $\lambda$ need to be selected as follows. \else To this end, the stepsizes $\gamma$ and $\tau$ and the relaxation parameter $\lambda$ need to adhere to certain conditions as well.
-These conditions are summarized in the following rules. \fi
+One of the main aspects of the upcoming convergence proof for \ref{eq:CP} is showing that \Cref{ass:PPPA} holds for the operator $\Tpd$ and preconditioner $\M$ from \eqref{eq:CP:P}. \ifjota Specifically, it will be shown that by decomposing $\DRSRho_{\rm P}$ and $\DRSRho_{\rm D}$ as in \eqref{eq:WMSDRS}, \Cref{ass:PPPA:2} can be split into two distinct conditions, one depending only on $\DRSrhocom$ and $\DRSrhomon$ and the other only depending on $\DRSrhocom^\prime$ and $\DRSrhomon^\prime$ (see \eqref{eq:proof:CP:condition:blocked}).
+To satisfy both of these conditions, the stepsizes $\gamma$ and $\tau$ and the relaxation parameters $\lambda_k$ need to be selected as follows. \else To this end, the stepsizes $\gamma$ and $\tau$ and the relaxation parameters $\lambda_k$ need to be selected as follows. \fi